vlayer-xyz/monorepo/ethereum_history_api/oracles/README.md

 yarn oracle-server
 ```

-You can also use command:
+Following command allows you to use server without restarting it after every change.
+Server automatically uses new configuration after file change is saved.

 ```sh
 yarn oracle-server watch
 ```

-This command allows you to use server without restarting it after every change.
-Server automatically uses new configuration after it is saved in files.

 ## Testing